World Book Day 2025

 Conversations About Ghosts

 I’ve recently been chatting with a journalist, Geoffrey Bunting, about the topic of ghost-hunting technology.
 It was triggered by him working on a piece marking the 15th anniversary of the Xbox Kinect, something I’ve posted about on this site.
 While exploring the technical aspects, limitations, and weaknesses of the hardware, the ‘afterlife’ of the project as a SLS system for use by ghost-hunters is what has brought him to me, although many others could have discussed it in far finer detail than I could.
 For me, this developed into an opportunity to explain a little more about WHY I wrote a science show about ghost-hunting.
 That’s what this post documents.
+(UPDATE: The Guardian article was published 3rd Mar ’25, and The Verge article was published on 30th March.)

 Continue reading “Conversations About Ghosts”